zatserkl/donation-analytics-project/README.md

 ### donation-analytics.py
 The function donation\_analytics() creates instances of the LineParser and DonationProcessor.
 This function can be extended for analysis of the data stored in the DonationProcessor containers.

+It also contains the main function that receives command-line argument and perform basic IO operations on opening and closing files.
+It also calls the function donation\_analytics().